WearBlackAllDay/ServerChecker/README.md

 # ServerChecker
-a quick tool to check a servers version/build from IP
+a quick tool to check a servers version/build from IP, build with "./gradlew build".

-Build with "./gradlew fatjar"

-Tools for different information from IP can be found in "handshake" directory
+If you wish to scrape information other than what is provided by the Gui, create your own `ResponsePacket` Object from `ServerScraper.java`.